newstack-cloud/celerity-docs/docs/applications/resources/celerity-consumer.md

             byLabel:
                 application: "orders"
         spec:
-            sourceId: "${variables.ordersQueue}"
+            sourceId: "${variables.ordersTopic}"
             batchSize: 10
             visibilityTimeout: 30
             waitTimeSeconds: 20
             partialFailures: true
 ```

+See [`celerity/handler`](/docs/applications/resources/celerity-handler#handlers-for-a-message-queue) for integrated examples of how to use consumers for an application.

 ## Target Environments

 ### Celerity::1

-In the Celerity::1 local environment, a consumer is deployed as a containerised version of the Celerity runtime that polls a queue or message broker for messages.
+In the Celerity::1 local environment, a consumer is deployed as a containerised version of the Celerity runtime that consumes a Valkey [stream](https://valkey.io/topics/streams-intro/) for messages, using a stream allows for reliable message delivery that provides parity with the behaviour of cloud queue services.
+The consumer will treat the stream as a queue by keeping track of an ID for the last message processed, this ID is stored as a key/value pair in the same valkey instance.
+On initalisation, the consumer reads the last processed ID from valkey and starts consuming messages from the stream that have an ID greater than the last processed ID.
+The last processed ID is set after each message has been successfully processed by a handler in the consumer application.

+A visibility timeout (or lock duration) is implemented for messages in the stream by using a Valkey list to store the IDs of messages that are currently being processed by a given consumer, where the consumer has an ID that is used to form the key for the list.

-If the consumer `sourceId` is a Celerity topic, the topic will be directly polled by the consumer application in the Celerity::1 environment.
+If the consumer `sourceId` is a Celerity topic, the consumer will be configured to consume messages from a stream that is prepared for the topic, see [`celerity/topic`](/docs/applications/resources/celerity-topic#celerity1) for more information on how topics work in the Celerity::1 environment.
+If a dead-letter queue is configured, the message will be forwarded to a dedicated Redis stream which can then be inspected through tools such as the Celerity CLI.

+For other event sources, the Celerity::1 environment will introduce some intermediary components to receive events from the source data store, bucket or queue and forward them to the consumer application via a dedicated Valkey stream.
+For external event sources, the Celerity::1 environment will use a local containerised version of the Celerity runtime to poll the external source for messages if the Celerity runtime supports it, otherwise, the consumer application will not be able to consume messages from the external source.
+For unsupported external event sources, you can manually test your consumer application by using the Celerity CLI (or another tool) to publish messages to the Valkey stream dedicated to the consumer application.

 Links from VPCs to consumers are ignored for this environment as the consumer application is deployed to a local container network on a developer or CI machine.

 ### AWS

-In the AWS environment, a consumer is deployed as a containerised version of the Celerity runtime that polls a queue or message broker for messages.
+In the AWS environment, a consumer is deployed as a containerised version of the Celerity runtime that polls an SQS queue or consumes a Kinesis or DynamoDB stream for messages, depending on the configured event source.

 When the `sourceId` is a Celerity topic, an SQS Queue is created to subscribe to the topic to implement a reliable and scalable fan-out approach.
 The consumer application is then configured to poll the SQS Queue for messages.

+For Kinesis and DynamoDB streams, the Celerity runtime variation with an embedded [KCL MultiLangDaemon](https://docs.aws.amazon.com/streams/latest/dev/develop-kcl-consumers-non-java.html) is used to consume messages from the stream, with the runtime consuming events received by the KCL MultiLangDaemon.
+The [Kinesis Adaptor for DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.KCLAdapter.html) is used to consume DynamoDB streams.

 Consumers can be deployed to [ECS](https://aws.amazon.com/ecs/) or [EKS](https://aws.amazon.com/eks/) backed by [Fargate](https://aws.amazon.com/fargate/) or [EC2](https://aws.amazon.com/ec2/) using [deploy configuration](#app-deploy-configuration) for the AWS target environment.